 These habits took conscious effort and time and after a while went on an auto-pilot mode.

-Back in India my friends and family members were embarrassed and rolled their eyes at me every time I drank coconut water without a straw or said no to plastic bags in the shops or prevented someone from taking a plastic lid for their takeaway coffee mug.
-I got “how uncivilized” looks from many on several occasions.
+Back in India, my friends and family members were embarrassed and rolled their eyes at me every time I drank coconut water without a straw or said no to plastic bags in the shops or prevented someone from taking a plastic lid for their takeaway coffee mug.
+I got “how uncivilised” looks from many on several occasions.

-Gladly I don’t feel weird doing the same things in Germany, for Germany as a country makes an effort to be environmentally conscious.
+Gladly, I don’t feel weird doing the same things in Germany, for Germans, many of them, make an effort to be environmentally conscious.
 More about it in another post.

 Note: a plastic bag takes 200 to 1000 years to decompose.
 Gulp!

-Remember “sharing is caring” for the environment, so here I am sharing my best practices and tips for an eco-friendly living:
+Remember “sharing is caring” for the environment, so here I am sharing my good practices and tips for an eco-friendly living: